atomicules/heads-I-lose/README.md

 	Weather type: Cloudy
 	Temperature: 4 deg C

+_Note1:_ Since the route is from OSRM there is the option to specify `alternative_geometries` as an argument.
+In theory OSRM can return more than one alternative route, but in practice (at least as far as I can tell) I think it only ever returns one alternative route so although the argument is `alternative_geometries` it is actually the first alternative that is used.
+If `alternative_geometries` is not specified then the default route is used.
+If you'd like to see visually which route is the default and which is the alternative you can see them at [Project OSRM](http://map.project-osrm.org/) as routes A (default) and B (alternative).

-_Note:_ I don't use [init stop](http://erlangcentral.org/wiki/index.php?title=Running_Erlang_Code_From_The_Command_Line&oldid=2293) in my main command line call as I have that in my script instead.
+_Note2:_ I don't use [init stop](http://erlangcentral.org/wiki/index.php?title=Running_Erlang_Code_From_The_Command_Line&oldid=2293) in my main command line call as I have that in my script instead.
 Otherwise, if `headsilose` errors out then `init stop` will crash out (I guess because it is trying to stop something that isn't running).

 ##Credits